-Principals shared that it was important to be clear with their communities on the rationale for changing the school's enrolment process as it helped with making an informed decision and generating buy-in.
+Principals shared that it was important to be clear with their communities on their rationale for changing their school enrolment process as it helped with making an informed decision and generating buy-in.
 They recommended:

-- considering the pros and cons for children, whānau, teachers, and ECEs - identifying how cohort entry aligns with your commitment to improve learning outcomes - identifying how cohort entry aligns with your school's values, vision, and mission.
+- considering the pros and cons for children, whānau, teachers and ECEs - identifying how cohort entry aligns with your commitment to improve learning outcomes for your learners - identifying how cohort entry aligns with your school's values, vision, and mission.